-In this paper we examine the case of vectors in $AdS_3$, this was not studied in \cite{Colin-Ellerin:2024npf}.
-However Chern-Simons fields was studied in \cite{Belin:2019mlt}, where it was shown by methods which are different that developed in original paper of \cite{Belin:2018juv}.
-This is because Chern-Simons theory in 3 dimensions is topological and the evaluation of the $S_{\rm bulk}$ is done using the edge $U(1)$ degrees of freedom on the `entanglement cut' or the RT surface.
-In fact methods of topological Chern-Simons theory were used to argue that the $S_{\rm bulk}$ can be evaluated using the $2n$ point function of a $U(1)$ current different from that of the boundary $U(1)$ current on a replica geometry.
-This mirrors the calculation on the boundary and the results agree.
+In this paper, we examine the case of vectors in $AdS_3$, which was not studied in \cite{Colin-Ellerin:2024npf}.
+However, Chern-Simons fields were studied in \cite{Belin:2019mlt}, where it was shown by methods that are different than developed in the original paper of \cite{Belin:2018juv}.
+This is because Chern-Simons theory in 3-dimensions is topological, and the evaluation of $S_{\rm bulk}$ is done using the edge $U(1)$ degrees of freedom on the `entanglement cut' or the RT surface.
+In fact, the methods of topological Chern-Simons theory were used to argue that the $S_{\rm bulk}$ can be evaluated using the $2n$ point function of a $U(1)$ current different from that of the boundary $U(1)$ current on a replica geometry.
+This mirrors the calculation on the boundary, and the results agree.

-In this paper we would like extend the methods developed in \cite{Belin:2018juv} and obtain the entanglement entropy for vector fields in the bulk.
-We consider massive vector fields in $AdS_3$.
-Such fields break gauge symmetry and generalization of the methods developed in \cite{Belin:2018juv} for scalar fields should be applicable in this case.
-A convenient way to study massive vector fields in $AdS_3$ is to consider massive Chern-Simons fields.
-They obey the equations of motion